elite3312/smart_contract/README.md

 ## project

-Hi All

-Your Project submission deadline is 8 Dec.
-What you need to do:

 1. Implement the smart contract in solidity
 2. Write a test case to test the functionality
 3. Check the security flaw of the smart contract using tools like Slither.